THE VOICE OF AN INFLUENCER

 He believes that the editorial direction laid down by editors is also of crucial importance.

 As an influential journalist himself, he was controversial at times.
-Yapa spent nearly 10 years in jail for publishing former finance minister Ronnie de Mel’s budget proposals the day before he presented them in parliament in the 1980s.
+Yapa could have spent 10 years in jail for publishing former finance minister Ronnie de Mel’s budget proposals the day before he presented them in parliament in the 1980s.
 He was accused of an offence under the Official Secrets Act.

 “How I got out of that is another story!” he exclaims.